borekl/cvs-logwatcher/README.md

 Multiple rules can be specified in a `hostmatch` (make it a "ruleset"), though this is probably not very useful.
 At any rate, ruleset is considered a match when at least one rule is a match.
 In above example any device that doesn't start with "sw-london" or "sw-paris" is matched, but "sw-london-01" and 'sw-london-01" are exempt from this exclusion and are matched anyway.

-**`snmp.ro`**, **`snmp.ver`**
-Define read-only community and SNMP version.

 **`options`**
 Define list of options that should be used for the target.
 Following options are supported:

-* `snmphost` this will cause the program to perform SNMP query for system name; if such query succeeds, the obtained name is used for the device instead of that from logfile; this makes it possible to have properly capitalized device names
 * `normeol` this option will make the program to convert retrieved configurations to local end-of-line characters; this is recommended
 * `cisco-writenet` this option will make the program retrieve configuration from the device by issuing a SNMP set to `mib.writeNet` OID; this compels the device to initiate a TFTP upload